Thursday, 7 May 2026

 Rather a long muddy bit here.
 Best foot forward Anthony.

-Just before this, Steve had left us to return home.
-Quite close.
+Just before this, Steve had left us to return home as it was quite close.

-Our next visit was to an old church we have visited before.
-It was in earlier days the Becconsall's chapel of ease.
+So our next visit was to the old church we have visited before.
+It was, in earlier days, the Becconsall's chapel of ease.
 (Not sure what that entails....help)

 During World War II, A german plane, perhaps anxious to escape home. had dropped a random bomb on the graveyard.
 The damage it caused can still be seen.
 Pure speculation but perhaps it had been part of an attack on the Preston Dock or the airfield at Warton. or even trying to hit the customs house nearby.